Real Estate Appraiser E&O Insurance

 Real Estate Appraiser Insurance

-How to Raise Quality and Minimize Risk – 7 HOURS CE
+How to Raise Appraisal Quality and Minimize Risk – 7 HOURS CE

 This course shows you what you can do to avoid claims, reduce liability, and enhance your understanding of the approved methodology, techniques and protocols for appraisals.
 Learn about real world claim scenarios and specific steps you can take to protect yourself.

-Enjoy these two valuable courses, earn 14 hours of Approved CE, and save $$$ when you join the OREP RPG/Risk Management Program in 2023.
+Enjoy two of the valuable courses listed above, earn 14 hours of Approved CE, and save $$$ when you join the OREP RPG/Risk Management Program.
+On-demand, distance education CE courses are offered through OREP Education Network.

 Low E&O Insurance Rates and Great Service